EBI-Metagenomics/holofood-course/sessions/metagenomics/mag-generation.rst

 |image1|\ Finally we will look at the taxonomic assignments of our species representative MAGs

+This can be done in a few different ways.
 One example is the checkM **lineage_wf** analysis perfomed above which also produces a reference tree which can be found in checkM/checkm_output/storage/tree/concatenated.tre.

 However we will compare our genomes to the genome taxonomy database (GTDB).
 GTDB is a standardised microbial taxonomy based on genome phylogeny.